 Our Railway Heritage

-The year is 1834 and the York Herald first noted an application for an Act of Parliament to create a ‘direct’ link from Doncaster to York.
-Only 3 miles shorter than the existng route, this diversion would nevertheless cut out a number of smaller towns and complicated junctions on the existing line and reduce the need to share with rival companies.
+Back in 1834 the York Herald had noted an application for an Act of Parliament to create a direct link from Doncaster to York.
+Only 3 miles shorter than the existing route, this proposed diversion would nevertheless cut out a number of smaller towns and complicated junctions on the existing line and reduce the need to share with rival companies.
 It thus cut journey time on the East Coast main line by 30 minutes.
+Avoiding the steeper gradients of West Yorkshire also meant longer goods trains could be used, thereby cutting costs.
+However, opposition from the NMR (and the Archbishop of York who feared the trains would frighten his horses as they steamed past his palace in Bishopthorpe) halted progress.
+It took until 1864 for the necessary Act of Parliament to be passed and a further 6 years for the line to be opened.
+Over the years since then, services have included the Flying Scotsman, the Silver Jubilee, the Capitals Limited and the Elizabethan.

 Originally shared by the North Eastern and Great Northern railway companies, in 1923 the entire route from London to Edinburgh came under the control of the London and North Eastern Railway.